 Director, Agriculture Greenhouse Gas Markets

-Areas of expertise: Environmental markets, agricultural offsets, greenhouse gas reductions, climate policy, carbon offset strategy, corporate sustainability
+Areas of expertise: environmental markets, agricultural offsets, greenhouse gas reductions, climate policy, carbon offset strategy, corporate sustainability

-Parkhurst has received a number of awards and acknowledgements for his environmental leadership.
+Robert has received a number of awards and acknowledgements for his environmental leadership.
 In May of 2007, he received a Climate Protection Award from the U.S. EPA for his leadership on climate change.
 In 2005, he was appointed by Governor Schwarzenegger to the California Climate Action Registry Board of Directors.

-Prior to joining EDF, Parkhurst helped lead Pacific Gas and Electric Company’s (PG&E) AB32 compliance strategies.
+Prior to joining EDF, Robert helped lead Pacific Gas and Electric Company’s (PG&E) AB32 compliance strategies.
 During his five years at PG&E, he also led the environmental component of the ClimateSmartTM program, a novel program allowing PG&E customers to balance out the emissions from their energy use through the purchase of more than 1.5 million California offsets.
-Before working for PG&E, Parkhurst was the Global Environmental Program Manager at Hewlett-Packard.
+Before working for PG&E, Robert was the Global Environmental Program Manager at Hewlett-Packard.

-Parkhurst holds a M.S.
+Robert holds a M.S.
 Degree in Environmental Management from the Illinois Institute of Technology and a B.A.
 Degree in Chemistry from Northwestern University.